CAFA-Challenge/CAFA2/README.md

       ```

       where `<sequence ID>` would be of any ID systems (e.g., UniProt accession
-      number), as long as they are consistant with those used in the FASTA file.
+      number), as long as they are consistent with those used in the FASTA file.

   2. NCBI BLAST tool (used 2.2.29+ for this document)

   3. Query sequences in **FASTA** format.
+Query sequences are the unannotated proteins
+targeted for the CAFA Challenge.

 #### Step-by-step
 * ***STEP 1:*** Load annotations of training sequences.
     * Load ontology structure(s)

-      Ontologies need to be load into a specific MATLAB structure which will be
+      Ontologies need to be loaded into a specific MATLAB structure which will be
       later used in evaluation.
 Here we provide two "adapters" for (i) OBO files or
       (ii) parsed plain-text files.